Aposematism: Defence mechanism

-The function of aposematism is to prevent attack, by warning potential predators that the prey animal has defences such as being unpalatable or poisonous.
-The easily detected warning is a primary defence mechanism, and the non-visible defences are secondary.
+The function of aposematism is to prevent attack by warning potential predators that the prey animal has defenses such as being unpalatable or poisonous.
+The easily detected warning is a primary defense mechanism, and the non-visible defenses are secondary.
 Aposematic signals are primarily visual, using bright colours and high-contrast patterns such as stripes.
 Warning signals are honest indications of noxious prey, because conspicuousness evolves in tandem with noxiousness.
 Thus, the brighter and more conspicuous the organism, the more toxic it usually is.
-This is in contrast to deimatic displays, which attempt to startle a predator with a threatening appearance but which are bluffing, unsupported by any strong defences.
+This is in contrast to deimatic displays, which are attempts to startle predators with a threatening appearance but which are bluffing, i.e., unsupported by any strong defences.

 The most common and effective colours are red, yellow, black, and white.
 These colours provide strong contrast with green foliage, resist changes in shadow and lighting, are highly chromatic, and provide distance dependent camouflage.
-Some forms of warning coloration provide this distance dependent camouflage by having an effective pattern and colour combination that do not allow for easy detection by a predator from a distance, but are warning-like from a close proximity, allowing for an advantageous balance between camouflage and aposematism.
+Some forms of warning coloration provide this distance dependent camouflage by having an effective pattern and color combination that does not allow for easy detection by a predator from a distance but is warning-like up close, thus providing an advantageous balance between camouflage and aposematism.
 Warning coloration evolves in response to background, light conditions, and predator vision.
-Visible signals may be accompanied by odours, sounds or behaviour to provide a multi-modal signal which is more effectively detected by predators.
+Visible signals may be accompanied by odors, sounds, or behavior to provide a multi-modal signal that is more effectively detected by predators.

 Unpalatability, broadly understood, can be created in a variety of ways.
-Some insects such as the ladybird or tiger moth contain bitter-tasting chemicals, while the skunk produces a noxious odour, and the poison glands of the poison dart frog, the sting of a velvet ant or neurotoxin in a black widow spider make them dangerous or painful to attack.
+Some insects such as the ladybird or tiger moth contain bitter-tasting chemicals, while the skunk produces a noxious odor, and the poison glands of the poison dart frog, the sting of a velvet ant or neurotoxin in a black widow spider make them dangerous or painful to attack.
 Tiger moths advertise their unpalatability by either producing ultrasonic noises which warn bats to avoid them, or by warning postures which expose brightly coloured body parts (see Unkenreflex), or exposing eyespots.
 Velvet ants (actually parasitic wasps) such as Dasymutilla occidentalis both have bright colours and produce audible noises when grabbed (via stridulation), which serve to reinforce the warning.
+Giant velvet mites (Dinothrombium spp.) have a foul taste and are also protected by a tough integument that is difficult to puncture.
 Among mammals, predators can be dissuaded when a smaller animal is aggressive and able to defend itself, as for example in honey badgers.